 Side Effects & Considerations

-DSIP has demonstrated a favorable safety profile in clinical studies, with significantly fewer adverse effects than conventional pharmaceutical sleep aids.
+DSIP has a clean safety profile in clinical studies, with significantly fewer adverse effects than conventional pharmaceutical sleep aids.

 Commonly Reported